Up to 50% off sofas & mattresses — limited‑time deals.

 How to recognize the “traditional” silhouette

-Traditional sofas usually prioritize curves and visual weight: rolled/scroll arms, shaped fronts, tailored seams, and classic detailing.
-Chesterfield-style sofas—often grouped under traditional—commonly feature tufting and arms that sit at the same height as the back in the classic profile.
+Traditional sofas usually lean into curves and visual weight: rolled or scroll arms, shaped fronts, tailored seams, and classic detailing.
+Chesterfield forms are often part of the conversation because they combine tufting with arms that sit level with the back in the familiar profile.

 Traditional vs contemporary vs transitional

-• Traditional: ornamented lines, visible craftsmanship cues, classic proportions
+• Traditional: ornamented lines, visible craftsmanship cues, and classic proportions

-• Contemporary: cleaner geometry, minimal trim, slimmer arms and legs
+• Contemporary: cleaner geometry, less trim, and slimmer arms or legs often line up more closely with modern sofa preferences

 Comfort and durability are mostly construction, not style